-OBS: 04/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 4.5 Report Section Annex I Description of findings leading to observation: The monitoring results were the align with the monitoring plan, was observed that the results a manner that ensures accuracy documents are systematically facilitating easy access for both organizational approach enha- make informed decisions bas supports verifiers in their evalu- and accessibility of the mon- project's commitment to ne documentation and verification overall effectiveness of the re- comprehensive list of indicator recorded in line with the goal project including addressing the horoughly reviewed and found to , executed on a monthly basis.
+OBS: 04/24 Standard & Requirement: Preferred by Nature Ecosystem Restoration Standard vs. 3.1, 4.5 Report Section Annex I Description of findings leading to observation: align with the monitoring plan was observed that the results a manner that ensures accuracy documents are systematically facilitating easy access for both organizational approach enha make informed decisions bas supports verifiers in their eval and accessibility of the mon project's commitment to me documentation and verification overall effectiveness of the re comprehensive list of indicator horoughly reviewed and found to , executed on a monthly basis.
 It are meticulously documented in a v and reliability.
 Moreover, these organized and readily available, n management and verifiers.
 This nces the ability of managers to ed on the monitoring data and uation process.
 The transparency nitoring results underscore the naintaining high standards of on, thereby contributing to the storation efforts.
 However, more ors (see 4.3.1) is needed to be and objective of the restoration e degradation drivers.
-Observation: The Organisation should recomprehensive as possible follo cord the monitoring result as owing the requirement of 4.3.1.
+Observation: - cord the monitoring result as owing the requirement of 4.3.1.